ckeditor/ckeditor5/docs/getting-started/setup/working-with-typescript.md

 # TypeScript support in CKEditor&nbsp;5

 CKEditor&nbsp;5 is built using TypeScript and has native type definitions.
-All the official packages distributed using NPM and CDN contain type definitions.
+All the official packages distributed using NPM contain type definitions.

 <info-box hint>
-	Starting with the v37.0.0 release, CKEditor 5 has built-in type definitions.
 	We build all the packages using TypeScript 5.0, however, the editor should also work with an older version, such as 4.9.
+TypeScript is not following semantic versioning, so test your code accordingly.

 	Using TypeScript is just an option.
 If you do not need its features, you can continue using CKEditor&nbsp;5 in JavaScript.
 </info-box>